IgnacioVeiga/ArkaPong/README.md

 # ArkaPong (pre-alpha)

 ArkaPong is a hybrid game combining the classic "Arkanoid" (from NES) with "Pong".
 This game is being developed from scratch in C++ using SDL2 libraries.
 It is currently in pre-alpha stage and requires structural improvements.
-The game is intended to be compatible with Windows and any Linux distributions.
-Use CMake for the build process.
+It should be compatible with Windows and any Linux distribution.

 ## Features (planned)
 - Classic Arkanoid and Pong gameplay elements
-- Single-player and multiplayer modes
+- Single-player and multiplayer
 - Power-ups and special abilities
 - Multiple levels and game modes